 - Fats that heal, fats that kill.
 Udo Erasmus, 1996.
 Alive Books, Canada. - Smart fats.
 Michael Schmidt, 1997.
 North Atlantic Books, California. - The LCP Solution the remarkable nutritional treatment for ADHD, Dyslexia and Dyspraxia.
 B. Jacqueline Stordy and Malcolm J. Nicholl, 2000, Ballantyne Books: New York.

-The books listed here are for general reading, and can all be ordered from the website of Food and Behaviour Research, at www.fabresearch.org
+The books listed here are for general reading, and can all be ordered from the website of the Dyslexia Research Trust, at www.dyslexic.org.uk